ashfurrow/blog/source/blog/2019-03-25-learning-from-other-programming-communities.html.markdown

 With all that said, with open hearts and clear minds, I'd like to share some of the practical affects of this rather philosophical distinction.
 What _are_ the actual advantages/disadvantages to both native iOS and JavaScript?
 In what's sure to make everyone mad, I've mocked up a conversation to describe why native iOS and JavaScript development are  both so amazing and both so awful.

 Go ahead and hit "Send" to get started.
+(Note: if you prefer, you can read the [source code with this conversation's script on GitHub](https://github.com/ashfurrow/blog/blob/master/source/blog/2019-03-25-learning-from-other-programming-communities.html.markdown).
+Scroll about halfway down.)

 BEGIN_WIDE